Professionalize your passion

 As students discern careers that will enable them to share research discoveries with communities beyond Notre Dame, the Graduate School maintains its emphasis on integrative professionalization, in confidence that our students will someday be called upon to teach new generations, exemplify ethics that maintain public trust, engage synergistically in teamwork efforts, and serve as leaders in their fields—to be forces for good in the world.

 The Office of Graduate Career Services complements the expertise development students receive in their degree programs by helping them identify, pursue, and excel in exciting careers.
-Contact Graduate Career Services to learn about the resources they offer, from one-on-one consultations to mock interviews to career fair preparation.
+Contact Graduate Career Services to learn about the resources they offer, from one-on-one consultations and mock interviews to career fair preparation and graduate student business cards.

 An initiative supported by Notre Dame's Alumni Association, IrishCompass is the University's official online community for networking, mentorship, and career discernment.
 Through IrishCompass, current students have the opportunity to connect with Notre Dame alumni, schedule mentorship phone calls to learn about specific industries, and peruse a privately job board featuring employers eager to hire Notre Dame grads.